open-telemetry/opentelemetry.io/content/en/blog/2023/php-auto-instrumentation/index.md

 are a few preconditions that must be fulfilled before user can use it in their application.
 PHP auto-instrumentation is based on observability API that was introduced in PHP 8.0.
 This means that user has to have at least PHP 8 installed.
-Another important component is [composer](https://getcomposer.org/download/) package manager in most recent version.
+Another important component is the [composer](https://getcomposer.org/download/) package manager in most recent version.
 Third, is availability of c compiler in order to build [c extension](https://github.com/open-telemetry/opentelemetry-php-instrumentation)